Appaloosa (film): Plot

-In 1882, the town of Appaloosa, New Mexico, is terrorized by rancher Randall Bragg, who kills the town's marshal and his deputies when they attempt to arrest two of Bragg's men for rape and murder.
+In 1882, the town of Appaloosa, New Mexico, is terrorized by rancher and Englishman Randall Bragg, who kills the town's marshal and his deputies when they attempt to arrest two of Bragg's men for murdering a Chicago businessman and raping and killing his wife.
 The town's leading citizens hire lawman Virgil Cole and his deputy Everett Hitch to restore order, authorizing Cole to lay down the law as the new marshal of Appaloosa.
 Cole and Hitch begin by confronting four of Bragg's men causing a disturbance in the saloon, where three of them draw their guns and are killed.
 The peacekeepers refuse to be intimidated by Bragg, who claims to have connections to President Chester A. Arthur, or his men, and stand firm on enforcing Cole's new rules.

 Cole strikes up a romance with Allison "Allie" French, a provocative young widow, and they buy a new house still under construction.
 She attempts to seduce Hitch when he pays her a visit, and he rebuffs her advances, but is unsure whether to tell Cole, confiding in prostitute Katie.
-One of Bragg's ranchhands comes forward to confirm he witnessed the murder of the former marshal and deputies, agreeing to testify against him.
-So, Cole and Hitch arrest Bragg, fending off his gang.
+One of Bragg's ranch hands comes forward to confirm he witnessed the murder of the former marshal and deputies, agreeing to testify against him.
+So, Cole and Hitch sneak onto Bragg's ranch to arrest him, while fending off his gang.
 A sheriff arrives with a judge for Bragg's trial, as do hired guns Ring and Mackie Shelton, old acquaintances of Cole's.
-Bragg is found guilty and sentenced to death, and Cole and Hitch transport him by train to be hanged.
+Bragg is found guilty and sentenced to death, while the witness flees Appaloosa on horseback, and Cole and Hitch transport him by train to be hanged.
 En route, the Shelton brothers appear, holding Allie at gunpoint, having been hired by Bragg to rescue him.
 They force Cole to hand him over, riding off with Allie as their hostage.